cavo789/blog/blog/2024/02/09/vscode-devcontainer/index.md

 #### Rector - configuration file

-:::caution Skip this chapter if you have download the archive If you've download the `tar.gz` file, you already have a configuration file in folder `.config/` so please skip this chapter.
+:::caution Skip this chapter if you have downloaded the archive If you've downloaded the `tar.gz` file, you already have a configuration file in folder `.config/` so please skip this chapter.
 :::

-The second step in the installation guide ask us to run the command below.
+The second step in the installation guide asks us to run the command below.
 When prompted, please answer `yes` to create your `rector.php` configuration file.

 ```bash
 vendor/bin/rector